LMU-MSBA/Spotify-Stream-Scan/README.md

 Prescriptive analytics
 ## Technology:
 Data manipulation (Python, SQL)
-Data visualization (Matplotlib, Seaborn, Tableau) Machine learning (scikit-learn, TensorFlow)
+Data visualization (Matplotlib, Seaborn)
+Machine learning (scikit-learn)
-Dashboard development (Plotly Dash, Streamlit)
+Dashboard development (Tableau)

 # Analytics Maturity Scale:
 **Aspire**: In this phase, we aspire to understand the characteristics of popular artists in the genre and identify key factors driving their success.
 Deliverables include descriptive analytics reports on genre trends and artist characteristics.